Core Web Vitals — How Site Speed Affects Google Rankings

 In 2021, Google officially announced Core Web Vitals as a ranking factor.
 Not a suggestion.
 Not "one of many signals."
 An official ranking factor built into the algorithm.

 What does this mean in practice?
 Two pages with identical content and links — the faster one wins.
+That one sentence explains more than most chapters of this guide: CWV doesn't decide anything on its own, but it settles ties, and there are more ties in search results than most companies assume.

 And in 2026, when AI Overviews and SGE are changing the SERP, speed matters even more.
 Google increasingly selects fast pages for its snippets because users expect instant access.